-Size: Sound recordings: 2 sound cassettes (3 hours)
+Size: 2 Sound cassettes Sound recordings (3 hours) 76 Pages Transcript

 Format: Sound quality is poor in parts of the interview.